Logarithmic compactification of the Abel-Jacobi section: The logarithmic compactification of the Abel--Jacobi section

 Here we construct a proper map $\Div_{g,\mathbf a} \to \Pic_g$ extending the map $\mathcal M_{g,\mathbf a} \to \Pic_g$ that sends a smooth curve $C$ with $n$ distinct marked points $x_1, \ldots, x_n$ to $\mathcal O_C(\sum a_i x_i)$.

 Suppose that $C$ is a logarithmic curve without markings.
 By a \emph{punctured model} of $C$ we will mean a map $\tau : \tilde C \to C$ such that, if the markings of $\tilde C$ are forgotten, the stabilization of $\tau$ is an isomorphism.
+We call it a \emph{stable punctured model} if the underlying curve $\tilde C$ is stable.
 If $\mathfrak C$ is a tropical curve and $\alpha$ is a piecewise linear function on $\mathfrak C$ that is linear on the edges, we call $\alpha$ \emph{linear} at a vertex of $\mathfrak C$ if the sum of the outgoing slopes of $\alpha$ at that vertex is zero.
-Since logarithmic divisors on a logarithmic curve $C$ can be regarded as piecewise linear functions on the tropicalization that are linear on the edges, we apply the same terminology to logarithmic divisors.
+We apply the same terminology to logarithmic divisors.

 Let $\Div_{g,\mathbf a}^\ast$ be the stack over logarithmic schemes whose $S$-points are the following data: \begin{enumerate} \item a logarithmic curve $C$ over $S$ without marked points, \item a stable punctured model $\tau : \tilde C \to C$ with $n$ marked points, and \item a logarithmic divisor $\alpha : \tilde C \to \mathcal P$ and slopes $\mathbf a$ on its legs, such that \item $\alpha$ is linear at the components of $\tilde C$ collapsed by $\tau$. \end{enumerate}